1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 Alpha radiation

 Acute exposure: Alpha radiation is not usually an external hazard.
-However, local damage may occur at the site of a wound.
+However, local damage may occur at the site of the wound.
 Absorption or penetration through damaged skin may result in increased cancer risk.

 Chronic exposure: Prolonged or repeated contact may result in increased cancer risk.